rdbch/claravid_code/README.md

 This repository will contain the code for handling ClaraVid data and for computing the Delentropic Scene Profile of a given scene.
-We plan to release the data/code soon as ClaraVid has been accepted at ICCV 2025.
+We plan to release the data/code soon.
+ClaraVid has been accepted at ICCV 2025.